luiul/retoure-m/README.md

 # 🚚 Retouren App with Sequelize Migration

-Updated [🚚 Retouren App](https://github.com/luiul/retoure) with Sequelize migration and seeding to improve reproducibility.
+Upgraded [🚚 Retouren App](https://github.com/luiul/retoure) with Sequelize migration and seeding to improve reproducibility.
 Prerequisites to run the app:

 - **PostgreSQL**: install PostgresSQL and create a database.
 - **Node.js**: install node.js.